polterguy/polterguy.github.io/tutorials/database-crud/index.md

 said to be _"a functional programming language"_.
 We will go through the exact syntax of Hyperlambda in a later tutorial, but for now realise that in Hyperlambda _spaces counts_ - Kind of like the same way they do in YAML or Python, and that 3 spaces declares a _"scope"_, while a colon `:` declares the beginning of a node's value.
-Nodes again is a tree structure in the form of value, name, and children - And is the foundation of Hyperlambda.
-Hyperlambda is simply the textual representation of a tree structure, the same way YAML, JSON, or XML is.
+Nodes again is a tree structure having a value, a name, and children.
+This is the foundation of Hyperlambda.
+Hyperlambda is actually just a text representation of a tree structure, the same way YAML, JSON, or XML is.
 Nodes are Hyperlambda's object implementation again.
 See the documentation for [magic.node](/documentation/magic.node/) for more details.